Tim Weigel: Illness and death

 In June 2000, Weigel began experiencing vision problems.
-An MRI revealed a brain tumor, and he underwent immediate surgery.
+An MRI revealed a brain tumor, leading to immediate surgery.
 After his operation and subsequent radiation treatments, Weigel returned to work.
-However, six months later, an MRI showed a recurrent tumor.
+However, six months later, another MRI showed the tumor had recurred.

 Weigel died exactly one year to the day after his operation, at his home in Evanston, Illinois.
+Because Weigel had been good friends with Gene Siskel, many reports on his death noted the sad fact that they each died of untreatable brain cancer, just a few years apart, and in each case having gone from having no health issues to being killed by cancer.

 Personal

 Weigel married his high school sweetheart, Kathy Worthington, in 1966.
-They had two children, Rafer Weigel, also a former WLS-TV sports anchor now at Fox 32 Chicago, and Jenniffer Weigel, who became a Chicago television reporter.
+They had two children, Rafer Weigel, also a former WLS-TV sports anchor, and Jenniffer Weigel, who became a Chicago television reporter.
 Weigel and Worthington divorced in 1975.
 He later married Carol Phifer, and that marriage also ended in divorce.

 In 1992, Weigel married morning radio personality Vicki Truax.
 They had one daughter, Teddi, in 1994.

 Tim enjoyed a side career of playing semi-pro Football for the Chicago Lions in the late '70s into the early '80s.
 He was a running back who was known as White Shoes Weigel.
 In 1999, he was inducted into the American Football Association's Semi-Pro Football Hall of Fame.